Partygate inquiry asked to make ‘minimal reference’ to events probed by police

 Officers have not confirmed how many events they are investigating, but reports have suggested it could be as high as eight.

+Adam Wagner, a human rights barrister who is an expert on Covid regulations, asked: “How would a factual Civil Service report about events the police is investigating ‘prejudice’ their investigation?

+“Arguably all of this would have been avoided if police had done the sensible thing and begun investigating in December when the allegations emerged.
+Now we are in public accountability limbo and there is a messy dynamic between the internal Gray report and police investigation.”

-The official inquiry has been long-awaited but its publication was thrown into disarray on Tuesday when Met Police Commissioner Dame Cressida Dick announced that her officers had opened a criminal investigation.
+The official inquiry has been long-awaited but its publication was thrown into disarray on Tuesday when Met Police Commissioner Dame Cressida Dick who had long resisted calls to investigate, announced that her officers had opened a criminal investigation.

+It was understood Ms Gray’s team were still working on their investigation while in contact with the Met.

 Battling to stay in No 10, Mr Johnson is reportedly considering delaying a rise in National Insurance intended to cover social care reforms and tackle the NHS backlog, in order to sooth backbench Tory anger.